Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 #.
 Structure_v6

     -  From structure 5
-    -  Add a 1m confined layer below the bottom of layer 1 (may improve stability)
+    -  Add a 1 m confined layer below the bottom of layer 1 (may improve stability)

 #.
 Structure_v6a